 There are two PDF files which are full of useful advice for parents, carers and professionals.
 They also contain fantastic graphics and visuals which can be used to help your children to understand what is going on and manage any anxieties they may have.
 The first PDF file is suitable for all parents and families, whilst the second is geared more towards older children.
 Click the links below to download the PDFs.

-We are also happy to share links to other organisations who are providing content which adoptive families may find useful.
+We are also happy to share links to other organisations who are providing content which adoptive (and non-adoptive!) families may find useful.
 We will add to this list as and when we become aware of any additional resources out there.

 Adoption UK website